Southern Adventist University: Student life

 The Princeton Review describes Southern as a "religiously loving environment."
-Most forms of jewelry are not allowed on campus, including engagement rings, and students may be fined for not complying with this policy.
+Most forms of jewelry are not allowed on campus, other than engagement rings, and students may be fined for not complying with this policy.
 Southern is a dry campus, as the Adventist Church opposes the use of alcohol.
 The university observes the Sabbath from sundown Friday to sundown Saturday and students are expected to refrain from secular activities during these hours.

 Although Southern does not have fraternities or sororities, there are 40 clubs on campus, one of which is a chapter of the Adventist Forum, publisher of Spectrum Magazine.
 The Southern Accent is a weekly student-run newspaper that has been the voice of Southern students since 1926 and gives information on events and outings and "hot issues that are being talked about on campus".
 There are 21 student-led ministries on campus and in the community and a Student Missions program.

 Southern has more than 10 mi of hiking/mountain biking trails used by students and local community members alike.

 There is a campus-wide internet network with all classrooms accessing the wireless network and a computer lab in each building with access to printing.
 Wireless printing is also accessible in the dormitories.